Skip to main content

 • “Visually, Rhythia adopts a clean and modern aesthetic centered on clarity.”

-• “For early access, it's too early.
-Achievements don't work, UI changes with every update, it can crash randomly.
-Points are partially unfair.
+• “For early access it's too early; achievements don't work, UI changes with every update, it can crash on you randomly, points are partially unfair.
 Overall, it's not how it used to be.
-I would say the testing version is better at gaming, and the Steam release is better at visuals.
-If it doesn't change after full release, it will turn into a slop game for looks only.”
+I would say that the testing version is better at gaming and the Steam release is better at visuals.
+I don't know if it will change after full release, but if not, I would say that this turns into a slop game for looks only.”

 • “Stupid graphics.”